 - a connected entity is an accountancy service provider that shares a common director, partner or owner in the firm; and - the IFA must approve all beneficial owners, officers and managers (BOOMs) in our supervised firms to ensure that no BOOM has been convicted of a relevant offence as set out in Schedule 3 to the MLR 2017.
-Further information is available on www.ifa.org.uk/aml.
+Further information is available on our website.